ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 #### Guidelines

-- **Consecutive 1/4 snaps should only be three notes long.** More dense rhythms are not appropriate for the lowest difficulty of a beatmap set.
+- **Consecutive 1/4 snaps should only be three notes long.** More dense rhythms are not appropriate for the lowest difficulty of a beatmapset.

 Additional guidelines for *4 key Normal* difficulties:
 - **Avoid chords with more than 2 notes.** This includes long note patterns that involve notes in more than two columns.